Which Merrick Grain Free Canned Recipes Get

 Fiber (estimated dry matter content) = 6.4%

 |Estimated Nutrient Content

-|Dry Matter Basis||46%||27%||19%|
+|Dry Matter Basis

-|Calorie Weighted Basis||35%||51%||15%|
+|Calorie Weighted Basis

-Chicken is naturally rich in the ten essential amino acids required by a dog to sustain life.
+Beef is naturally rich in all ten essential amino acids required by a dog to sustain life.

-The second ingredient is chicken broth.
-Broths are nutritionally empty.
-But because they add both flavor and moisture to a dog food they are a common finding in many canned products.
+The third ingredient is beef broth.
+Broths are of only modest nutritional value.
+Yet because they add both flavor and moisture to a dog food, they are a common component in many wet products.

-The third ingredient is dried egg product, a dehydrated form of shell-free eggs.
+The fourth ingredient is dried egg product, a dehydrated form of shell-free eggs.
 Quality can vary significantly.
 Lower grade egg product can even come from commercial hatcheries — from eggs that have failed to hatch.